2023 Solar Incentives Guide for Carney, MD - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
-You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a certain percentage of the money you spend installing solar panels.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a certain percentage of the money you spend on solar panels for your home.

-The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
-The solar panels have to have been installed after January 1, 2006 on a property you own for you to be eligible for the credit.
-The ITC initially covered 30% of all system costs (panels, labor, equipment and accessories), although the amount has fluctuated slightly over the last few years between 26-30%.
+The ITC applies to a solar system installed on your primary or secondary residence in the United States.
+The solar panels must have been installed after January 1, 2006, on a property owned by you for you to claim the credit.
+Initially, the ITC applied to 30% of all costs (panels, equipment, accessories and labor), although this amount has fluctuated slightly over the last few years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the claim amount.
+There is no cap on the amount you can claim.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit for 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to claim credits for energy storage systems under the new laws.
+With the new provisions, solar installation projects that are completed between 2022 and 2032, might qualify for a 30% tax credit.
+This credit amount will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 More information about the new Inflation Reduction Act can be found here.
-Your local Carney solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.
+Your local Carney solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives